dev-academy-programme/plug-resources/segments/python/unit_testing.md

 ## Test Structure Convention

-The testing cvonvention that we use can be reffered to as **The Three As**.
+A good testing convention can to follow is "Arrange, Act, Assert"

 ### Arrange